 Funding, payments and learner fees – DQ1-2

-This page provides information about how Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework (DQ1-2) Fund funding is set, payments are made, and learner fees.
+This page provides information about how Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework (DQ1-2) Fund funding is set, how payments are made, and how learner fees are restricted.

 Funding mechanism

-Funding is agreed to through a TEO’s Investment Plan (Plan).
-For more information see Guidance to develop your Plan.
+Funding is agreed through a tertiary education organisation's (TEO's) Investment Plan.
+For more information see Guidance to develop your Investment Plan.

 Funding allocation and payments

-Funding allocations, including any amendments are available through the My Allocations and Payments app on Ngā Kete.
+Funding allocations, including any amendments, are available through the My Allocations and Payments app on DXP Ngā Kete.

-For the calculation of indicative allocations see the methodology from the relevant year.
-The most recent information is at the top.
+For information on the calculation of indicative allocations, see the methodology from the relevant year at Indicative allocations by year.

-For more details regarding your specific allocation, please contact customerservice@tec.govt.nz or your Relationship Manager.
+For more details regarding your TEO's specific allocation, please contact customerservice@tec.govt.nz or your Relationship Manager.

 Funding calculation

-• the number of valid domestic student enrolments, measured by equivalent full-time students (EFTS), and
+• the number of valid domestic student enrolments, measured in equivalent full-time students (EFTS), and

-• the qualifications, and their component courses, in which a valid domestic student is enrolled.
+• the qualification and component courses that each valid domestic student is enrolled in.

 • the metric (EFTS value)